 Age Discrimination in Employment Act

-Pursuant to 1974 and 1978 amendments to the Age Discrimination in Employment Act of 1967, discrimination in federal employment because of age is prohibited and agencies are required to assure that all personnel actions are free from age discrimination (discrimination against persons age 40 or older).
+Under the Age Discrimination in Employment Act of 1967 as amended in 1974 and 1978, discrimination in federal employment because of age is prohibited and agencies are required to assure that all personnel actions are free from age discrimination (discrimination against persons age 40 or older).
 The ADEA provides the right to go to court but is not specific as to time limits or conditions for filing civil actions after a complaint has been filed under administrative procedures.
 In addition, the ADEA provides direct access to the courts after a 30-day notice of intent to sue is filed with the EEOC, if the notice is filed within 180 days of the discriminatory act.
-All regulations governing the complaint process are found in 29 CFR 1614.
+See 29 CFR 1614.

 In a 2008 decision, Gomez-Perez v.
 Potter, 200 U.S. 321, the U.S. Supreme Court held that federal employees have the right to pursue in federal court as well as before the EEOC allegations that they were retaliated against for filing an age discrimination complaint.

 The Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (“No Fear” Act), P.L.
 107-174, set out requirements for the written notification of federal employees and applicants of their rights and remedies under anti-discrimination (and whistleblower protection) laws, including by posting that information on the Internet and requirements for employee training regarding such rights and remedies.